Table of Contents

 Overview of the Major Body Systems

 In order to bring about harmony within the human body, or homeostasis, different physiologic systems maintain a fairly constant milieu interieur.
 This is achieved through the systems’ ability to maintain interdependent functions with each other.

 As outlined above, ECF, particularly inside blood vessels, is responsible for the transport of oxygen, nutrients, and metabolic wastes to and from the different areas of the body.
 (See also blood circulation.)

 The respiratory system answers the cell’s need for oxygen by supplying it through alveolar respiration.
 As gas transport occurs at the level of the alveoli, the blood receives oxygen for cells and unloads carbon dioxide.
 The respiratory system also plays a significant role in pH balance.

-Gastrointestinal system (GIS)
+Gastrointestinal (GI) system

 As noted, blood passes through most organs in the body, including the gastrointestinal system.
-Like the respiratory system, the gastrointestinal system supplies other nutrients needed for cell metabolism such as ingested protein, fats, and carbohydrates.
+Like the respiratory system, the GI system supplies other nutrients needed for cell metabolism such as ingested protein, fats, and carbohydrates.

-Accessory glands along the GIS
+Accessory glands along the GI system

 Organs such as the liver and the pancreas provide enzymes that participate in making nutrients easily available for absorption.
-The liver also metabolizes nutrients from the gastrointestinal system, making them available to the rest of the body.
+The liver also metabolizes nutrients from the GI system, making them available to the rest of the body.